10 Engaging March Social Media Post Ideas for Veterinary Hospitals

-Below are some social post ideas that any veterinary practice can use as presented or use to spark a new concept that is relevant to your practice.
+Below are some social media post ideas for March that any veterinary practice can use as presented or use to spark a new concept that is relevant to your practice.

 1. Spring Facebook Cover Mini Photo Contest

-This is one of my favorite quick go-to posts I use when I want to update a Facebook cover and get some engagement rolling on my account.
-All you have to do is create a cover photo in Canva and some blank spots for photos to be inserted, download it and change your banner.
+This is one of my favorite quick go-to posts when I want to update a Facebook cover and get some engagement rolling on my account.
+All you have to do is create a cover photo in Canva and some blank spots to insert photos, download it, and change your banner.

-Then in the description of that banner, change the text to say something like, "Help us fill in the empty photo slots and share a photo of your pet in the comments!
+Then, in that banner's description, change the text to something like, "Help us fill in the empty photo slots and share a photo of your pet in the comments!
 The first X photos to be shared below will be featured in our cover photo!

 Then, once you have the photos, download them from Facebook and go back into Canva.
-You'll then upload the pictures, add them in the blank spaces, and download.
+You'll then upload the pictures, add them in the blank spaces, and download them.
 Then update your Facebook cover photo, and voila!

 See examples below: